Vertical gardens are an amazing way to beautify walls and any type of small space for that matter – inside or out.

 14. Interrupt your trellis

 Growing up a trellis that frames a seating or outdoor dining area is a great visual and a natural way to zone your garden space decoratively too.
+Take a look at these winning trellis ideas for more inspiration.

 15. Make a vertical succulent frame